 Let’s first set up our FireStick device so that it allows you to install the third-party apps.
 The Mouse Toggle app we are going to install is also a third-party app.
 Follow the steps below:

-Step 2: Navigate to Device and open it on the next screen
+Step 3: Navigate to My Fire TV and open it on the next screen.

 Your FireStick will now install any third-party app.
 Let’s get started with Mouse Toggle.

-Step 7: The main-screen of Downloader looks like this.
+The main screen of Downloader looks like this.
 As you can see, the Home option on the left is already clicked.
 On the right, there is a field where you can enter the source URL from where Mouse Toggle will be downloaded.

-Step 8: Enter the following URL when you see the on-screen keyboard (look at the image below): http://bit.ly/mousefire
+Step 8: Enter the following URL (as per your device) when you see the on-screen keyboard (look at the image below):

 Hit GO after entering the URL